 Navigating a one-on-one conversation about a controversial subject can be difficult.
 Now add nine more people with varying opinions.
 Is it possible for the conversation to remain productive, or at least civil?
-See the pictures to the right to watch a one-on-one conversation at the University of Arizona transform into a conversation with a crowd that lasted three hours
+At our University of Arizona outreach in February 2015, I watched a one-on-one conversation transform into a conversation with a crowd that lasted three hours.